limen123/MoM-HD-Remaster/README.md

 	- 2ND STEP - INSTALLER.bat
 	- OPTIONAL - SAVE BACKUP.bat

-3. Create a new folder and place the Remasters folder from the Drive and the 3 batch files inside.
+3. Create a new folder and place the Remasters folder and the 3 batch files inside.
 	- You can name this new folder whatever you want.
 	- The contents of the folder should now look like this:
 	![image](https://user-images.githubusercontent.com/27838339/120083469-d8cef000-c096-11eb-8503-5847985fb5d4.png)